+The rule obliges marketers to take particular care in relation to certain characteristics.
 These characteristics have been added to the rule in a piecemeal fashion to reflect grounds for complaints to the ASA, prevailing standards and public sensitivities.
 While most of the characteristics in the rule are also protected characteristics included in section 4 of the Act, their inclusion is independent of anti-discrimination legislation, despite pursuing similar aims.
 The inclusion of the six characteristics in the rule pre-dates the Act, and, in some cases, pre-dates the legislation consolidated by the Act.
 For example, the reference to sexual orientation was added to the CAP Code in 1995, pre-dating the protections provided by the the Employment Equality (Sexual Orientation) Regulations 2003 and the Equality Act (Sexual Orientation) Regulations 2007.
 Gender is not a protected characteristic under the Act but its treatment in advertising has the capacity to cause serious or widespread offence and because of this, the rule obliges advertisers to take particular care in relation to it.

-After carrying out an analysis of its Code, CAP considers that treatment of gender reassignment, pregnancy and maternity, sex, and belief in advertising also have the capacity to cause serious or widespread offence.
-Their treatment in advertising has resulted in the ASA upholding complaints under rule 4.1, and, consequently, CAP considers they should be included in the list to ensure that advertisers are alerted to this and the public are protected from offensive advertising.
+CAP considers that treatment of gender reassignment, pregnancy and maternity, sex, and belief in advertising also has the capacity to cause serious or widespread offence.
+Their treatment in advertising has resulted in the ASA upholding complaints under rule 4.1, and, consequently, they should be included in the list to ensure that advertisers are alerted to this and the public are protected from offensive advertising.
 Under the public sector equality duty, CAP and the ASA must have due regard to the need to eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by the Act, and the exhaustive listing of the protected characteristics in the offence rule will contribute to this.
 However, the rules on offence go beyond the law and CAP includes them in order to prevent the public from being offended, particularly in relation to matters about which there are public sensitivities, as opposed to being legally obliged to do so.

 CAP also considers that featuring a more comprehensive list of characteristics will remind advertisers of the need to have regard to them when creating copy.
 In practice, the ASA will uphold complaints about ads under rule 4.1 if they are likely to cause serious or widespread offence regardless of whether the ads include references to the characteristics listed in the rule.
 Similarly, the fact that an ad refers to or portrays characteristics listed in the rule will not of itself constitute grounds for complaint: the referral or portrayal must be likely to cause serious or widespread offence.

-For these reasons, CAP is consulting on the addition of gender reassignment, pregnancy and maternity, sex, and belief to rule 4.1 of the CAP Code.
+CAP proposes to amend rule 4.1 to the following: